chatwoot/docs/docs/user-guide/setup-your-account/create-an-account.md

 ### I am using the cloud version

 **Step 1**.
-If you want to use Chatwoot cloud, you may open www.chatwoot.com and click on the "Create an account" button.
+If you want to use Chatwoot cloud, you may open www.chatwoot.com and click on the "Create a free account" button.
 This button takes you to the Signup page.

 ![create-an-account](./images/create-an-account/create-an-account-button.png)